OssiB/hadoop-meetup/README.md

 ```
 kite-dataset csv-import datasets/houseprice.csv houseprices  --delimiter ";"
 ```
-Kite SDK will show first ten rows
+Kite SDK will show the first ten rows
 ```sh
 $kite-dataset show houseprices
 ```
-#### Move csv data to Elasticsearch using Logtash
+#### Move the csv data to Elasticsearch using Logtash
 [Elasticsearch] is a search server based on Lucene.
 It provides a distributed, multitenant-capable full-text search engine with a RESTful web interface.
 ##### Installation
 Download Elasticsearch zip file from http://www.elasticsearch.org/download.
 Extract the downloaded file and run command